 Best Practices and Tips for Legally Using Images

-These six tips on legally using images may be your inspiration for creating a checklist for researching copyright permissions or obtaining permissions to use copyright-protected images.
+Use these six tips on legally using images as your inspiration for creating a checklist for researching copyright permissions or obtaining permissions to use protected images.

 - Which of the above tips are ones that relate directly to your use of images?